 The DTLS procedures described below shall only be used to negotiate security for two-party bidirectional media streams in situations where the H.245 signalling channel is used.
 The H.245 signalling channel may be protected by an encapsulating data-security protocol, e.g., IPsec (IETF RFC 4301), TLS (IETF RFC 5246).
 The exchange of DTLS crypto parameters using H.245 messages shall provide the following functions:

-1) Exchange and negotiation of DTLS capabilities: supported hash types, setup role and whether an existing connection is to be used.
+1) Exchange and negotiation of DTLS capabilities: supported hash types, setup role, extensions and whether an existing connection is to be used.

 2) The exchange of fingerprints used to verify the authentication certificates used for the DTLS handshake for the channel.